realA10001986/Time-Circuits-Display/AddOns.md

                                            TT-OUT: LOW->HIGH         TT-OUT: HIGH->LOW
  ```

 In this case, there is no lead.
-TT-OUT goes high when the temporal displayment sequence starts.
+TT-OUT goes high when the temporal displacement sequence starts.

 Conclusion:

-If you are not planning on using GPS/Rotary Encoder/Futaba remote speed with your TCD, you can use the normal 5-second-lead technique if your prop is designed to play some kind of pre-time-travel sequence (acceleration, warm-up, etc).
+If you are not planning on using GPS speed, a Rotary Encoder for speed or a Futaba remote to control speed on your TCD, you can use the normal 5-second-lead technique if your prop is designed to play some kind of pre-time-travel sequence (acceleration, warm-up, etc).

-Checking **_Signal without 5s lead_** is required if you are using a GPS receiver, rotary encoder or Futaba remote control as a source for speed, in order to avoid a "stall" when hitting 88mph.
+Checking **_Signal without 5s lead_** is required if you are using GPS speed, a Rotary Encoder for speed or a Futaba remote to control speed on your TCD, in order to avoid a "stall" when hitting 88mph.
 The downside is that other props do not get time to play any kind of "acceleration" sequence.

-If you connect original CircuitSetup/A10001986 props by wire, make sure you set the option _TCD signals Time Travel without 5s lead_ in the prop's config portal accordingly.
+If you connect original CircuitSetup/A10001986 props by wire, make sure you check/uncheck the option _TCD signals Time Travel without 5s lead_ in the prop's Config Portal accordingly.

 ## Synchronized time travel through HA/MQTT